Dilhan-Ozturk/DLAnatomyArray/README.md

 1. Click "Choose image path".
 The path has strict requirements.
 Two folders named "in" and "out" will be generated based on the deep learning segmentation results.
 These folders store the segmentation results of the stele and cortex, respectively, with identical file names.
 Select the root directory where "in" and "out" are stored.
 2. Click "Result save path" to select the path for the calculation results.
-3. Nine parameters were entered to ensure the classification of the cells, namely, pericycle, endodermis, and exodermis.
+3. Nine parameters were entered to ensure the classification of the cells, namely, pericycle, endodermis, and epidermis.
 The software provides default values, which can be modified based on the default values.
 4. Click "Start processing" to start processing.

 ![Untitled](Untitled%203.png)